coronalabs/plugins-template-library-lua/README.markdown

 # Project Template for Library Plugins (Lua)

 ## Overview

 This is a template/stationary for those interested in packaging Lua code into a reusable [library plugin](http://docs.coronalabs.com/native/plugin/index.html#types-of-plugins).
-You can use these plugins in your own [Corona](https://coronalabs.com/products/corona-sdk/) projects or distribute them in the [Corona Store](https://store.coronalabs.com)
+You can use these plugins in your own [Corona](https://coronalabs.com/products/corona-sdk/) projects or distribute them in the [Corona Store](https://store.coronalabs.com/plugins)

 ## New projects

 ### Creating your project

 To create a new project, we have provided helper scripts that can do the necessary file renaming and string replacements for both Mac OS X and Windows.
-If you'd like to do this manually, see [Manual Project Creation](#manual-project-creation).

 #### Mac